Welcome :)

 If LLM Is the Wizard, Then Code Is the Wand: A Survey on How Code Empowers Large Language Models to Serve as Intelligent Agents

-Ke Yang*, Jiateng Liu*, John Wu, Chaoqi Yang, Yi R. Fung, Sha Li, Zixuan Huang, Xu Cao, Xingyao Wang, Yiquan Wang, Heng Ji, Chengxiang Zhai (* indicates equal contributions)
+Ke Yang*, Jiateng Liu*, John Wu, Chaoqi Yang, Yi R. Fung, Sha Li, Zixuan Huang, Xu Cao, Xingyao Wang, Yiquan Wang, Heng Ji, ChengXiang Zhai (* indicates equal contributions)

 The Wizard survey explores the synergy between code and large language models (LLMs), highlighting how code empowers LLMs and benefits LLM when they serve as intelligent agents.
 We emphasized code’s readability, symbolic abstraction, and graph structure, presenting it as a valuable component in LLMs’ training corpus.